-The traditional IRR function does the job for calculating the internal rate of return over yearly periods, but often times we find ourselves modeling over monthly periods and even quarterly periods to which using the IRR function would be incorrect and therefore we need to utilize XIRR, which again we will cover in Part 2 of this series.
+The traditional IRR function does the job for calculating the internal rate of return over yearly periods, but often times we find ourselves modeling over monthly periods and even quarterly periods to which using the IRR function would be incorrect and therefore we need to utilize XIRR, which again we will cover later in this post.

 The Internal Rate of Return Formula

 Before we get to the excel sheet, let’s do a quick review of the internal rate of return formula, which is really just the present value formula but rather than deriving a present value with a known discount rate, the present value is known and the discount rate, or IRR, in the formula is what needs to be solved for.

 Excel will iterate through this formula numerous times until the internal rate of return is solved for.

 Using the XIRR Function in Real Estate

 As previously stated, IRR and XIRR are some of the most commonly used functions and return metrics in commercial real estate and they can be a bit complex to understand for those just starting out in real estate finance.
 The below video and slightly altered video transcription I hope will be a helpful guide and/or refresher.

 Follow along as I explain the functionality of the XIRR() function in Excel.